-Approximately \$2,000,000 is expected to be available annually to fund up to 20 recipients.
-You may apply for a ceiling amount of up to \$100,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
-The actual amount available will not be determined until enactment of the final FY 2018 federal appropriation.
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed, and funds awarded in a timely manner.
-The project period is July 1, 2018 through June 30, 2019 (1 year).
-Funding beyond the first year is dependent on the availability of appropriated funds for Network Planning in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.
+HRSA expects approximately \$2,000,000 to be available annually to fund up to 20 recipients.
+You may apply for a ceiling amount of up to \$100,000 total cost per year.
+The FY 2020 President's Budget does not request funding for this program.
+The actual amount available will not be determined until enactment of the final FY 2020 federal appropriation.
+This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
+The period of performance is July 1, 2020 through June 30, 2021(1 year).

-All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles and Audit Requirements at 45 CFR part 75.
+All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements at 45 CFR part 75.